-Areas in Keystone a.k.a.
-Montezuma
+Keystone a.k.a.
+Montezuma Climbing

-|GPS:||39.604, -105.948 Google Map · Climbing Map|
+Google Map · Climbing Area Map

 |Shared By:||Richard M. Wright on Jun 20, 2002|

-|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac|
+|Admins:||Joey Chicharrones, Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

 With the blistering summer setting in, the search for a cool shady to spot to climb rises up in the agenda, and Keystone offers one good solution to the relentless heat in the Front Range.
 While Keystone is not a great "destination spot" overall, it does offer a reasonable range of sport climbs at 10,000 feet elevation and as cool as one is likely to find one hour from Denver.
 The crags at Keystone are South facing but get good shade for part of the day nonetheless.
 The rock is alpine granite, quite solid overall, and bolted sport climbs range from 5.9/5.10 to middle 5.12.

-Getting ThereKeystone Crags lie just a couple of miles East of Keystone (the town) on the South flank of Porcupine Peak.
-The most expedient approach is to drive to Dillon and take 6th avenue East to Keystone.
+The majority of the Keystone Crags lie just a couple of miles East of Keystone (the town) on the South flank of Porcupine Peak.
+The most expedient approach is to drive to Dillon and take US Hwy 6 East to Keystone.
 After the last shops in town, continue East - as though you were headed to A-Basin.
-A sharp right turn on to CO 5 will snake you beside the Keystone lodges.
-Stay on 5 for approximately 1.5 miles (per T G, 1.2 miles), and park in a dirt pullout on the left side of the road.
+Before the road begins to go uphill towards A-Basin, make a right at the fork onto CO 5.
+Stay on CO 5 for approximately 1.5 miles; if you come to the FR260 fork, then you have gone too far. and park in a dirt pullout .

 Classic Climbing Routes at Keystone a.k.a.
 Montezuma